 Fortunately Beatrice's cognition and memory remain excellent.
-Less fortunately she cannot name a single doctor from Alfonso's ten-teamed hospital stay or her rapidly-carouseled, much-expanded and modernised Health Centre.
+Less fortunately she cannot name a single doctor from Alfonso's ten-teamed hospital stay or her rapidly-carouselled, much-expanded and modernised Health Centre.

-In 1970 I worked a s House Physician in a small (by contemporary standards) general hospital, then about a hundred years old.
-My consultant was Dr A, a general physician who had his own 'firm', ward, nursing and support staff.
-We cared for many elderly patients who - like Alfonso - had multiple convergent complaints.
-We provided a complete service - 'general medicine' - which would only call in a tertiary specialist (eg a neurologist, cardiologist, etc) with particularly inscrutable or refractory problems.
+In contrast, in 1970 this author worked a s House Physician in a small (by contemporary standards) general hospital, then about a hundred years old.
+His consultant was Dr A, a general physician who had his own 'firm', ward, nursing and support staff.
+They cared for many elderly patients who - like Alfonso - had multiple convergent complaints.
+They provided a complete service - 'general medicine' - which would only call in a tertiary specialist (eg a neurologist, cardiologist, etc) with particularly inscrutable or refractory problems.
 Dr A and his firm thus dealt with the vaster bulk of problems without such resource.
 The result?
 Everyone could know everyone else much better; lines of communication and decision making were shorter and clearer; care was more personally and humanly responsive and intelligent.
 Contemporary slogans of 'patient-centeredness', 'interprofessional integration' or 'personal continuity of care' did not need galvanising by external experts and initiatives - they grew quietly and naturally from the family-like functioning of Dr A's firm and the personally colleagueial relationships that existed throughout this smaller hospital and beyond ... to the smaller (again) local General Practices who (again) often knew their patients well.

-This portrayal of Alfonso, Beatrice and Dr A's erstwhile general medicine merits this long descriptive analysis because such problems now constitute the greater fraction of our acute hospital admissions: such admissions are mostly for older and frailer persons with convergent degenerative conditions, who need nursing care, recalibration of medication, drips and antibiotics, physiotherapy and reassessment of home services.
+This portrayal of Alfonso, Beatrice and Dr A's erstwhile general medicine merits this long descriptive analysis because such problems now constitute the greater fraction of our acute hospital admissions: such admissions are now mostly for older and frailer persons with convergent degenerative conditions, who need nursing care, recalibration of medication, drips and antibiotics, physiotherapy and reassessment of home services.
 Most of these do not need complex and expensive scans, an ICU or resuscitation.
-Many will want visits from similarly old family or friends nearby.
+Many will want visits from similarly aged family or friends nearby.
 Almost all will respond better to care by people, and in places, that can become familiar enough for personal understanding and trust to develop more easily.

 Our better organisational responses to these needs are better found in smaller, more local and personal, hospitals and General Practices, surely?
-Yet our developments have been, almost entirely, in the opposite direction - to fewer and much larger organisations.
-'Families' become factories; procedures burgeon unviably and human connections get lost; we see more parts but less often the whole.
+Yet our recent decades' developments have been, almost entirely, in the opposite direction - to fewer and much larger organisations.
+Professionally responsive 'families' become rigidly managed 'factories'; procedures burgeon unviably and human connections get lost; we see more parts but lose sight of the whole.

-The costs continue to rise and we sigh amidst our bustling and bewilderment.
+The costs continue to rise and we sigh wearily amidst our bustling and bewilderment.

-10. IT: can we have too much of a good thing?
+11. IT: can we have too much of a good thing?

-It is often assumed that wherever IT can circumvent human activity in a task we should use it: that we will reduce human staffing costs, variation, delay and error.
+It is often assumed that wherever IT can circumvent human activity in a task we should use it: that we will - by ever-expanding computerised systems - reduce human staffing costs, variation, delay and error: we can then concentrate more effectively on our 'core tasks'.
 A good thing, surely?

-Your report seemed to endorse this view, I thought uncritically.
-My experience has indicated several limitations to IT use that may be subtle yet are obstructive, even destructive, to our aims - particularly in pastoral healthcare.
+Reforming the NHS from within endorses this widely held view which thus easily segues to policy.
+That report, as so many of us now do, ignores the many limitations to IT use.
+This is important because our IT limitations may be subtle yet can be obstructive, even destructive, to our aims - particularly here in pastoral healthcare.
 For example, consider three 'simple' tasks that used to be part of a receptionist's role in traditional and smaller GP surgeries: